Onboarding: basics for a successful process

 - etc.

-Based on the concept created, an onboarding plan can then be developed.
-The onboarding plan is much more detailed than the concept and presents a precise timeline of the individual tasks to be completed as part of the onboarding process.
+Based on the created concept, an onboarding plan can then be developed.
+The onboarding plan is significantly more detailed than the concept and represents a precise timeline of the individual tasks that need to be completed as part of the onboarding process.

-The Corona crisis contributed significantly to the digitalisation of onboarding in many companies.
-Since the pandemic also limited the number of new employees who could enter the office, there was a need to provide new employees with professional and efficient remote onboarding.
+The Corona crisis made a significant contribution to the digitalization of onboarding in many companies.
+As new employees also had limited access to the office as a result of the pandemic, there was a need for ways to enable new employees to have a professional and efficient remote onboarding experience.

 - HR platforms offer a clear onboarding plan so that no tasks are forgotten.

-- eLearning platforms enable a clear and knowledge transfer on processes and applications.
+- eLearning platforms enable clear knowledge transfer regarding processes and applications.